 Each local education agency must develop an asbestos management plan for each school, including all buildings that they lease, own, or otherwise use as school buildings, and submit the plan to the Department.

-Each local education agency must implement its management plan prior to its use or occupancy of the building or part of the building as a school,.
+Each local education agency must implement its management plan prior to its use or occupancy of the building or part of the building as a school.

 Each local education agency shall maintain and update its management plan to keep it current with ongoing operations and maintenance, periodic surveillance, inspection, reinspection, and response action activities.
 All provisions required to be included in the management plan under this section shall be retained as part of the management plan, as well as any information that has been revised to bring the plan up-to-date.